 - Click on Protected Folders.
 Here you’ll see that all the folders in the current profile (Documents, Pictures, Music, etc.) are already there.
-You can add or remove other folders of your choice, including network folders, by click on the plus (+) sign.
+You can add or remove other folders of your choice, including network shared folders, by click on the plus (+) sign.
 Once done, click on the back arrow ( <- ) on top to go back a page.

 - Click on Allow an app through Controlled folder access.
 Here, you can add more apps of your choosing to have full access to the content of protected folders by click on Add an allowed app.
 If you’re not sure, leave this list blank.

 Again, keep in mind that this feature might block good software from accessing your data, too.
-In this case, you’ll need to repeat step #4 and add the software in question to the list of allowed apps.
+You might note some software, like scanner or photo editor, might show errors.
+In this case, you’ll need to repeat step #4 and add the applications in question to the list of allowed apps.

 years days, I’ve run into way more sad ransomware-related situations than I want to remember.